-I Bank on You!
+I Banks on You!

 With that statement do you realize lately “Bank” has evolved as a word of trust and dependency?
-While in English Bank has two different meanings, using “Bank” as a synonym to belief has provided a different dimension to Bank and Banking.
+While in English Bank has two different meanings, using “Bank” as a synonym for belief has provided a different dimension to Bank and Banking.

 Leaving the unbanked population [sadly that accounts for a third of the world’s adult population] others are still connected to Banks and Banking in some form.
-Over the last decade, individuals have witnessed an explosion of innovation in Banking – Digital Banking, PSD2, Open API, Mobile Wallets, Mobile Banking, API Banking and the list could go on and on.
-So in some way or the other customers “Bank” on Banks, NBFC’s and Fintech firms.
+Over the last decade, individuals have witnessed an explosion of innovation in Banking – Digital Banking, PSD2, Open API, Mobile Wallets, Mobile Banking, API Banking, and the list could go on and on.
+So in some way or the other customers “Bank” on Banks, NBFC, and Fintech firms.

-Target Focussed Banking aka Neo banks
+Target Focussed Banking aka Neo Banks

 Gone are the days when banking products and services were standard and applicable to all.
 The millennials and Gen Y are looking for personalization and customization.
 And customization not just at the age level, but also as per their verticals and job role.
-And this has led to another disruption in Banking termed as Neo Bank or Digital-only bank.
+And this has led to another disruption in Banking termed Neo Bank or Digital-only bank.

 Many fintech firms and Big Banks have already launched their offerings as a Neo Bank and customers are using it around the world.
 As a Bank/NBFC you also need to evaluate the new offering and strategize on how to include it in your plan.

-Chances are that you might have already heard about Neo Bank aka Challenger Banks making noise in Fintech world, but for you to collaborate with a Neo Bank or launch on your own as the offering is dependent on your market research.
+Chances are that you might have already heard about Neo Bank aka Challenger Banks making noise in the Fintech world, but for you to collaborate with a Neo Bank or launch on your own as the offering is dependent on your market research.

-On the operations side, Challenger Banks have to deal with less complex IT systems, low real-estate and distribution cost, streamlined operating models and most importantly fewer compliance issues when compared to traditional banking, which leads to profitability in banking operations.
+On the operations side, Challenger Banks have to deal with less complex IT systems, low real-estate and distribution cost, streamlined operating models, and most importantly fewer compliance issues when compared to traditional banking, which leads to profitability in banking operations.

-Image – Finnovate Research
+Image – Finovate Research

-Talking about the customer choice, as Finnovate Research highlights the USP of a neo bank is in the ability to offer a quick and transparent model, that also supports low CAPEX and glorious UX.
+Talking about the customer choice, as Finovate Research highlights the USP of a neo bank is in the ability to offer a quick and transparent model, that also supports low CAPEX and glorious UX.

 Technology is to Help You, Embrace it!